Sitemap Editor: Plan Your Website Structure Before You Design

 Learn how to review, edit, and refine your website's page and section structure in the SproutOS Sitemap Editor before moving to the Design Editor.

-Phase 2 of 4: Brief → You are here: Sitemap → Design → Export.
-The Sitemap Editor is where you review and refine the structure SproutOS generated from your brief.
+Phase 1 of 3: You are here: Sitemap → Design → Export.
+The Sitemap Editor is where you review and refine the structure SproutOS generated from your prompt.
 Changes here feed directly into the Design Editor.

 The Sitemap Editor is a visual canvas where you plan your website's pages and sections.
-When you complete the Guided Brief (or enter a quick prompt), SproutOS generates your Core Pages automatically.
+When you enter a prompt, SproutOS generates your Core Pages automatically.
 You then review the structure, add more pages, edit sections, and finalize everything before moving to design.

 Understanding the Canvas